 Understanding Packaging Order Economics

-How Quantity Affects Unit Cost
+How Quantity Affects project cost

 Packaging manufacturing has high fixed costs and low variable costs.
 The one-time setup costs — printing plates, die-cutting molds, machine calibration, material setup — are identical whether you order 500 or 50,000 units.
-When these fixed costs are amortized over a larger quantity, the per-unit cost drops dramatically.
+When these fixed costs are amortized over a larger quantity, the per-project cost drops dramatically.

-| Order Quantity | Typical Unit Cost Multiplier | Total Order Cost | |---------------|------------------------------|------------------| | 500 units | 3.0-4.0x | Highest per unit, lowest total | | 1000 units | 2.0-3.0x | First meaningful discount | | 3000 units | 1.5-2.0x | Sweet spot for many brands | | 5000 units | 1.2-1.5x | Optimal balance | | 10000+ units | 1.0x (baseline) | Lowest per unit |
+| Order Quantity | Typical project cost Multiplier | Total Order Cost | |---------------|------------------------------|------------------| | 500 units | 3.0-4.0x | Highest per unit, lowest total | | 1000 units | 2.0-3.0x | First meaningful discount | | 3000 units | 1.5-2.0x | Sweet spot for many brands | | 5000 units | 1.2-1.5x | Optimal balance | | 10000+ units | 1.0x (baseline) | Lowest per unit |

 The MOQ Reality